Apiculture Extension update from Michigan State University Extension

 Michigan rules and regulations for beekeeping

-Honey Bee Health Coalition
+Honey Bee Health Coalition steering committee member

-Training veterinarians in honey bee health
+Training veterinary practitioners in honey bee health

 Trainings for Michigan Department of Agriculture and Rural Development Inspectors

-MSU provided in-hive training to inspectors from the Michigan Department of Agriculture and Rural Development.
+MSU provides in-hive training to inspectors from the Michigan Department of Agriculture and Rural Development.
 These inspectors may provide certificates to migratory operations traveling outside of Michigan or investigate suspected incidences of bee kills due to pesticides.

 Sharing pollinator stewardship strategies with pesticide applicators and growers